DS-100/textbook/notebooks/ch6/quantitative_viz.md

 We generally use different types of charts to visualize quantitative (numerical) data and qualitative (ordinal or nominal) data.

-For quantitative data, we often use:
+For quantitative data, we most often use histograms, box plots, and scatter plots.

-- Histograms
-- Box plots
-- Scatter plots

-Let's discuss each of these plots using the [seaborn plotting library](http://seaborn.pydata.org/) for Python.
+We can use the [seaborn plotting library](http://seaborn.pydata.org/) to create these plots in Python.
 We will use a dataset containing information about passengers aboard the Titanic.

 ```python